 - Play with bird toys, such as throwing a bell and having the bird retrieve it for you

-If you have a pair of bonded cockatiels, you can still bond with them using the above methods.
-If they still seem to be ignoring you, keep them in separate cages but still in the same room.
-This prevents separation anxiety, but encourages them to bond with you more easily.
+If you have a pair of bonded cockatiels, you can bond with them.
+If they seem to be ignoring you, keep them in separate cages in the same room.
+This prevents separation anxiety while encouraging them to bond with you.

 Cockatiel Behaviors and What They Mean

-New owners might be confused by their birds’ habits.
-Which cockatiel behaviors are normal and which are concerning?
+New owners might be confused by their cockatiels’ habits.
+Which cockatiel behaviors are normal and which are abnormal?

 Are Cockatiels Cuddly?

-Cockatiels are very affectionate and will love to cuddle.
-However, they won’t display this like cats or dogs.
-Your bird might perch on your shoulder or arm, and snuggle against your body.
+Cockatiels are affectionate.
+Your cockatiel might perch on your shoulder or arm and snuggle against your body.
 It won’t appreciate having its wings pinned down or being held against your chest.
 Instead, cockatiels love to be petted or scratched on their head and crest.